shahoodzee/Coffee-App/notes.md

 Why did we named auth and tabs folder inside square brackets ?

-Why we are writing the query in tab brackets in search folder?
+Why we are writing the query in tab brackets in search folder ?

+Why are we adding Screenoptions in tabs folder ? why are we setting tabBarShowLabel to false ?